History

 Architecture

 The town was founded on the site of an older Slavic settlement, in an area with natural defenses, on a small longitudinal eminence.
-The entirety of urban layout was surrounded by swamps, wetlands and backwaters of the Rurzyca River flowing on the northern side of the town, and the Sarbica and Wrzośnica streams, including the Crows Mud (Krähenbruch) stretching at the south-western section of the walls.
+The entirety of urban layout was surrounded by swamps, wetlands and backwaters of the Rurzyca River flowing on the northern side of the town, and the Sarbica and Wrzośnica streams, including the Crows Mud (German: Krähenbruch) stretching at the south-western section of the walls.
 To the east of the town, in close proximity to it, a new settlement was located, to which the Slavic population was resettled.

 The defensive walls were built of brick on the stone foundations.
 Initially, it was a construction erected only from stones, modernization and brick superstructure began in 1316 and finished around the mid-fourteenth century.
-New fortifications were built of hand-made, gothic bricks.
+New fortifications were built of hand-made, Gothic bricks.
 In the wall face, Flemish and monk bonds were used.
 The decorations of walls and towers in the form of diamonds, made of brick “zendrówka” are still noticeable today.
 The length of the circuit was significant, as it was almost 2,000 meters long.
 The thickness of the defensive walls was 1.5-1.2 meters in the most endangered places (fragments adjacent to the gates), and in places of lesser danger, protected by water and marshy area of 0.5-0.6 m (the northern section of the fortifications).
 This dimensions refer to the lower parts of the wall, as it narrowed gradually upwards and had a width of one brick, that is 28-29 cm.
 The original height of the wall oscillated around 9.5-9.7 meters.
 The entire circumference was probably crowned with battlement, in the late Middle Ages replaced with a full breastwork with loop holes.
 The town side of the fortifications was equipped with a underwall street, serving the town’s defenders to move quickly in the face of assault.
 The outer zone of defense was the irrigated moat and earth ramparts.

 In the 14th century, the defensive walls were reinforced with rectangular half towers, opened from the town side.
 Originally, there were about 60 of them, distributed fairly evenly around the circumference.
 They were extended in the foreground in front of the adjacent curtains, and higher than them by a maximum of one storey or even equal to the defensive wall.
 In the fifteenth century, due to the wider use of firearms, cylindrical towers began to be introduced into existing walls and some half towers were modernized, by raising and closing their rear parts.

-The most impressive of towers was the Pietruszkowa Tower (Petersilienturm), built at the beginning of the 16th century, with a base measuring 8.2 × 5.8 meters.
+The most impressive of towers was the Pietruszkowa Tower (German: Petersilienturm), built at the beginning of the 16th century, with a base measuring 8.2 × 5.8 meters.
 It was a multi-storey, three-stage structure, similar in shape to the late Gothic Red Sea Tower and the Weavers’ Tower in Stargard.
-Another significant point of defense was the Prison Tower (Billerbeckturm), also known as the Gunpowder Tower.
+Another significant point of defense was the Prison Tower (German: Billerbeckturm), also known as the Gunpowder Tower.
 It was placed in the northern section of the walls, in the second half of the fifteenth century.
 It consists of three floors.
 In the first one there was once a prison for common criminals, while the second and third (equipped with arrowslits) performed typical defensive functions.
 The outer side of the tower was built on a half-circle plan with a radius of 2.5 meters, while the urban side (decorated with two rows of pointed blendes) on a rectangular plan with dimensions of 7.3 × 3.9 meters.
 On the outside of the tower, at the level of the third floor, the latrine was placed.
 Tower was topped with a brick cone and viewing platform, formerly serving defense and guard functions.
 The total height of the building is 16.8 meters.

 In the southern part of the walls there is the Bakery Tower, built at the beginning of the 15th century.
 It was made of the walls of the 14th-century half tower.
 It is two-storey, based on a square plan of 5.2 × 5.4 meters.
-The walls, 0.8 meter thick, were made of gothic brick and foundations made of stone.
+The walls, 0.8 meter thick, were made of Gothic brick and foundations made of stone.
 The main elevation of the urban side is decorated with three ogival blendes, while the side walls are decorated with single, twin blends.
 In the façade of the second floor of the outer side, three slotted arrowslits are visible.
 In the western side wall there is a well-preserved latrine.
 The tower owes its name to the bakers’ guild that takes care of it.
 The same name bears the street, perpendicular to the tower, where the representatives of this profession were probably once inhabited.

 In the close vicinity there was the Monk Tower, founded on a square plan with dimensions of 4.9 × 4.95 meters.
-The form of a closed tower also had a Little Powder Tower (Klein Pulverturm) located near the south-west corner of the fortification.
+The form of a closed tower also had a Little Powder Tower (German: Klein Pulverturm) located near the south-west corner of the fortification.
 It was founded at the end of the fifteenth century with a destination for the storage of gunpowder.
 Built on a circular plan, originally two or three-storey, it was covered with a conical hip roof.
 The thickness of its walls is 0.6 meters.
-Right next there is the Tower at Barnkowska Gate (Turm bei Bernikower Tor).
+Right next there is the Tower at Barnkowska Gate (German: Turm bei Bernikower Tor).
 It was the original half tower, later transformed into a closed one.
 It was built in the 14th century on a rectangular plan of 6.7 × 3.4 meters.
 It was a three-story building, set on a stone foundation.
 In the fifteenth century, the third storey was superstructured, and in the next century, the tower was closed by bricklaying the open to town side.
-From this period comes a late-gothic fireplace inside the second storey.
+From this period comes a late-Gothic fireplace inside the second storey.
 In the fourteenth century part, four arrowslits were placed from the outside, while in the fifteenth-century part, three windows.

 Nevertheless, important tasks were fulfilled by half towers, built on the plan of a rectangle.
 Currently, we can count eleven such towers.
 To the more interesting and impressive should be included Stork half tower.
 Its first two floors were built in the fourteenth century, the third was added in the sixteenth century.
 The tower was built on a rectangular plan with dimensions of 4.95 × 2.8 meters.
 Two slotted arrowslits were placed in the outer façade of the second floor.
 One such arrowslit was located on both side walls of this floor.
 In the third storey of the front wall of the superstructure, two openings have been placed, and two rectangular openings on both sides of this storey.
 The town’s side of the tower is open, finished at the height of the second floor with an arcade.

-Three gates led to the town: Świecka, Barnkowska (Myśliborska) and Czworokolna, also known as Mill and Szczecińska (Vierraden).
+Three gates led to the town: Świecka, Barnkowska (Myśliborska) and Czworokolna, also known as Mill and Szczecińska (German: Vierraden).
 Made of brick laid in the monk bond, were prisms with centrally located gate passages.
 The tops could had battlements or timber roofs.
 In the fifteenth century, they underwent vertical expansion.
 In the 15th/16th century, town gatehouses received a foregates combined in a defensive complex with a system of ramparts and moats.

 The Świecka Gate is built on a 9,8 × 9,5 meter square plan.
 The lower stage with a wall thickness of 2.2 meters, has five floors.
 At the first and second level of defense, four niches with arrowslits are placed.
 On the third level you can see squinches, with the help of which the angular part goes into an octagonal part.
 The octagon has three levels, topped by a platform with a cone.
 All levels had ladder connections.
 There are separate staircases leading to four corner turrets, without connection to the octagonal part.
 On the side of the Świecie Gate there is a well-preserved latrine.
 The gatehouse front elevations are richly decorated with plastered ogival, trefoil blendes and friezes.